Celebrating 30 years of helping you give wisely

 Name: John Warner

-Compensation: $178,264
+Compensation: $235,724

 3

-Compensation: $135,973
+Compensation: $223,669

 CharityWatch Analysts perform an in-depth analysis of charities' audited financial statements and IRS tax filings, and often review other documents such as state filings, annual reports, and fundraising contracts during their evaluations.
 Below are select notes that CharityWatch believes may be of interest to donors.

-According to The Marine Mammal Center audit of September 30, 2019 (Note 11, Donated Materials and Services), the Center received donated materials and services during fiscal 2019 on which it placed a total value of $335,049, including $166,071 and $120,694 in donated "Advertising and public relations" and "Legal and other services," respectively.
+According to The Marine Mammal Center audit of September 30, 2022 (Note 12, Donated Materials and Services), the Center received donated materials and services during fiscal 2022 on which it placed a total value of $263,638, including $101,078 and $80,173 in donated "Advertising and public relations" and "Legal and other services," respectively.

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found on the Our Process page.]

-According to The Marine Mammal Center audit of September 30, 2019 (Note 14, Commitments and Contingencies, Cooperative agreement):
+According to The Marine Mammal Center audit of September 30, 2022 (Note 15, Commitments and Contingencies, Cooperative agreement):

-According to The Marine Mammal Center audit of September 30, 2019 (Note 14, Commitments and Contingencies, Land license agreements):
+According to The Marine Mammal Center audit of September 30, 2022 (Note 15, Commitments and Contingencies, Land license agreements):

-"In 2001, the Center entered into agreements with LSP Morro Bay, LLC (the 'Morro Licensor') and LSP Moss Landing (the 'Moss Licensor') to construct, operate and maintain two triage facilities for twenty (20) years commencing June 1, 2001.
+"In 2001, the Center entered into agreements with LSP Morro Bay, LLC (the 'Morro Licensor') and LSP Moss Landing (the 'Moss Licensor') (collectively, the 'Licensors') to construct, operate and maintain two triage facilities for twenty (20) years commencing June 1, 2001.
 The Center paid $20 to each Licensor for the right to occupy the property where the triage facilities were constructed, and fund the property improvements...
 The Center shall also pay an annual licensor fee of $1 per year to each licensor for occupancy.
 The Licensors reserve the right to terminate the agreements at any time during the term of the agreement, with or without cause and without obligation to the Center, by having written notice delivered to the Center ninety days prior to the termination date specified in the notice.

-"In 2007, the original Moss Licensor sold the Moss Landing property to Dynegy Moss Landing, LLC ('Dynegy').
+In 2007, the original Moss Licensor sold the Moss Landing property to Dynegy Moss Landing, LLC ('Dynegy').
 In April 2018, Dynegy merged with Vistra Energy Corp. ('Vistra').
 The Licensor agreement with the Center transferred with the sale of the property.
-While Vistra is looking to develop the property, the Center is not aware of any pending projects that would terminate the occupancy agreement.
-The Center may recognize a loss if the license to occupy the property is terminated."
+During 2021, the Center entered into a new agreement with Dynegy, extending the license to occupy the property through December 31, 2023."